 One should test the cable on the reel for continuity before installing it, to insure no damage was done in shipment from the manufacturer to the job site.
 Since the cost of installation usually is high, often higher than the cost of materials, it only makes sense to insure that one does not install bad cable.
-If is generally sufficient to just test continuity, since most fiber is installed without contrectors and then terminated in place, and connectors are the most likely problem to be uncovered'by testing for Idss:.A.ftet installation and termination, each segment of the cable plant should should be individually as it is installed, to insure each connector and cable is ~ood..
+It is generally sufficient to just test continuity, since most fiber is installed without connection and then terminated in place and connectors are the most likely problem to be uncovered by testing for loss.
+After installation and termination, each segment of the cable plant should be tested individually as it is installed, to insure each connector and cable is good.